huggingface/sam2-studio/README.md

 SAM 2 (Segment Anything in Images and Videos), is a collection of foundation models from FAIR that aim to solve promptable visual segmentation in images and videos.
 See the [SAM 2 paper](https://arxiv.org/abs/2408.00714) for more information.

+## Quick Start ⚡️

+Download the compiled version [here!](https://huggingface.co/coreml-projects/sam-2-studio).

 ## How to Use

-Download the repo, compile with Xcode and run.
+If you prefer to compile it yourself or want to use a larger model, simply download the repo, compile with Xcode and run.
 The app comes with the Small version of the model, but you can replace it with one of the supported models:

 - [SAM 2 Tiny](https://huggingface.co/coreml-projects/coreml-sam2-tiny)
 - [SAM 2 Small](https://huggingface.co/coreml-projects/coreml-sam2-small)